A father preparing to walk his daughter down the aisle and a young man who ran out for a snack were among those killed in the Philadelphia mass shooting | KRDO

 The tragedy hit close to home for Glasgow for two reasons: Not only did he lose a beloved family member, but it was also a glaring reminder of the persistent gun violence in South Philadelphia that he’s worked for years to advocate against.

 Glasgow, who got sucked into street life as a teen before turning his life around, has been shot more than 10 times in his life, CNN has previously reported.
-More than a decade ago, he started a foundation to help give young people in the area a chance for a better life and later opened a community center to support his neighborhood.
+More than a decade ago, he started the Young Chances Foundation to help give young people in the area a chance for a better life and later opened a community center to support his neighborhood.
 (Glasgow was also honored as a CNN Hero in 2022.)

 “There are no words for these feelings,” Glasgow said.